 - If biologically relevant assays are not present, then a range of plausible effects can be considered.

-- Animals should be allocated randomly in appropriate manner to the treatment groups
+- Animals should be allocated randomly in an appropriate manner to the treatment groups.

 - The dose levels should be selected appropriately.
 Dose and curve-fitting selection is among the most critical aspects of bioassay development.
 The dose is determined depending on the type of model used in the signal to fit the data.
 For Sigmoidal designs, a four- or five-parameter logistics (4PL or 5PL) model fits the data, whereas, for linear design, a parallel line analysis (PLA) model fits the data.

 For a 4PL model, nine doses are recommended: